Viva first published by Little White Lies

 Indeed, seemingly every man, not to mention several women, wants a piece of Barbi, but amidst the free-loving naturalists, lecherous artists and rape-minded impresarios, a good man proves hard to find – and so this innocent’s adventures in becoming “totally a woman” will bring her back full circle to settling with (and for) Rick, in an age (perhaps like our own) where sexuality is always performed and desire looks ever backward.

-Like her earlier short films, Anna Biller’s feature debut Viva is a pastiche of genre cinema, this time closely aping the stylings and tropes of late Sixties and Seventies sexploitation from the likes of Paul Morrissey, Herschell Gordon Lewis, Russ Meyer and Radley Metzger.
+Like her earlier short films, Anna Biller’s feature debut Viva pastiches a very specific type of cinema, this time closely aping the stylings and mannerisms of late Sixties and Seventies sexploitation from the likes of Paul Morrissey, Herschell Gordon Lewis, Russ Meyer and Radley Metzger.
+Yet the compelling tropes and conventions of genre here are made to reflect the trap(pings) of patriarchy, to whose invisible, ever-present rules and regulations our doll-like heroine gleefully conforms – a Frankenstein’s monster of male desire, yet longing for liberation.

 Summary: Anna Biller’s pastiche of Seventies sexploitation flicks finds its G-spot somewhere in the space between past misogyny and present feminism.
 Full of perfectly cringy period detail, it is a transgressive joy – if somewhat overlong.